amplitude/Amplitude-TypeScript/packages/marketing-analytics-browser/README.md

   <br />
 </p>

-# @amplitude/analytics-ma-browser
+# @amplitude/marketing-analytics-browser

 Official Amplitude SDK for Web and Marketing Analytics

 ## Installation

-To get started with using Amplitude MA Browser SDK, install the package to your project via NPM or script loader.
+To get started with using Amplitude Marketing Analytics Browser SDK, install the package to your project via NPM or script loader.

 ### Using Node package